WAKING UP TO

 ~ Martin Luther King, Jr.

 In many ways, racial understanding and race relations have improved very little for nearly 100 years.
 Inequity, violence, and injustice are deeply embedded features of American society.
 The damage, historical and ongoing, is incalculable – and undeniable.
-However, many are through with being silent and are raising their voices for systemic change, and are recognizing that uncomfortable conversations are a critical part of creating a more just society.
+Many are raising their voices for systemic change, and are recognizing that uncomfortable conversations are a critical part of creating a more just society.

 “I am not truly free if I am taking away someone else’s freedom, just as surely as I cannot be free when my freedom is taken from me.
 The oppressed and the oppressor alike are robbed of their humanity.”